learn-co-curriculum/dsc-gradient-descent-intro/README.md

 It's possible to solve for the optimal values of a regression using closed-form Ordinary Least Squares programming when there are a limited number of features, but this process might become computationally expensive when there are many features.
 Therefore, iterative algorithms like the *gradient descent* algorithm are the basis of many models in statistics and machine learning!

 You previously saw how after choosing the slope and y-intercept values of a regression line, we can calculate the residual sum of squares (RSS) and related root mean squared error.
 We can use either the RSS or RMSE to calculate the accuracy of a line.
-In this lesson we'll use the RSS to iteratively find the best fit line for our problem at hand!
+In this lesson, we'll use the RSS to iteratively find the best fit line for our problem at hand!

 Once calculating the accuracy of a line, we are pretty close to improving upon a line by minimizing the RSS.
 This is the task of the gradient descent technique.
 But before learning about gradient descent, let's review and ensure that we understand how to evaluate how our line fits our data.